ssborbis/ContextSearch-web-ext/README.md

 <a name="addingengines"/>

 ## [4.
 Adding Search Engines](#toc)
-Most websites that have an embeded search bar can be added to the list of search engines in ContextSearch web-ext using the Add Custom Search option from the context menu.
+Most websites that have an embedded search bar can be added to the list of search engines in ContextSearch web-ext using the Add Custom Search option from the context menu.

 * Open the website you want to add a search engine for
 * Right-click on the search bar in the page to open the context menu